gkushang/nemo-cucumberjs-framework/README.md

 * [Parallel][parallel] Executions of Cucumber Scenarios and/or Features
 * Selenium [Page Objects][page-objects]; auto initialized
 * Multi-browsers/platforms coverage with SauceLabs
-* Parallel MultiBrowsers executions, e.g. runs X number of scenarios on more than one browsers, all in parallel
+* [Parallel MultiBrowsers][replicate] executions, e.g. runs X number of scenarios on more than one browsers, all in parallel
 * [Nemo][nemo], a PayPal's open-sourced Selenium Framework
 * Grunt Tasks to run Smoke, P1 and/or Acceptance tests